lastcoolnameleft/how-to-partner-with-microsoft/README.md

 - Intro & Background
 - What is a Microsoft Partner?
-- Who is a Microsoft Partner?
 - Why be a Microsoft Partner?
+- Benefits and Incentives for Microsoft Partners
 - How does a Partner...?

 ---